 The performance metrics we set are intended to support our short- and long-term business plans and strategies.
-In fiscal 2017, we used four financial metrics to promote well-rounded Company and management performance, as described below.
+In fiscal 2018, we used four financial metrics to promote well-rounded Company and management performance, as described below.

 For our STI awards we used adjusted EBIT as the principal financial performance metric because it reflects an important near-term goal of improving our operating profitability and is a key driver of TSR.
 To increase the focus on efficiently managing our investments in working capital, we also used a NWC days metric in our STI awards.
-The calculation of this measure includes the NWC days used in our Purification Solutions and Aerogel businesses, which were not included in past years.